mrPronin/rc-ua/docs/005-environment.md

 ## PRODUCTION

-For production, we plan to use one of the leading cloud providers: GCP, AWS, or Azure.
+For production, we plan to use one of the leading cloud providers: GCP, AWS or Azure.
 The final decision must be agreed upon by the team and the project donor.